i4cobus/INovelRec/README.md

-# AI-Powered Chinese Web Novel Recommendation System
+# Chinese Web Novel Recommendation System

 This project is a local AI application that turns a personal corpus of Chinese web novels into searchable and explainable recommendation data.